November 2016 Competition

 Most SSHRC funding is awarded through open competitions.
 Proposals may involve any disciplines, thematic areas, approaches or subject areas eligible for SSHRC funding.
 Please see Subject Matter Eligibility for more information.

 Applications must be submitted by the applicant (project director) on behalf of the partner organizations of the formal partnership.

 Note: The term “institution” from here on in this description refers to both postsecondary institutions and not-for-profit organizations.

-Applicants who have received a SSHRC grant of any type but have failed to submit a final research report by the deadline specified in their Notice of Award are not eligible to be a project director or to apply for another SSHRC grant until they have submitted the report.
+Applicants / project directors who have received a SSHRC grant of any type but have failed to submit a final research report or final activity report by the deadline specified in their Notice of Award are not eligible to be a project director or to apply for another SSHRC grant until they have submitted the report.

 Researchers who maintain an affiliation with a Canadian postsecondary institution, but whose primary affiliation is with a non-Canadian postsecondary institution, are not eligible for applicant status within the Partnership Development Grants funding opportunity.

 Postdoctoral researchers are eligible to be applicants for a Partnership Development Grant.
 However, in order for SSHRC to release grant funds, successful applicants must formally establish an affiliation with an eligible institution within five months of the grant start date, and maintain such an affiliation for the duration of the grant period.

-- establish a formal affiliation with an eligible institution within five months of the grant start date; and
+- establishes a formal affiliation with an eligible institution within five months of the grant start date; and

 - maintains such an affiliation for the duration of the grant period.